What Is a Home Study Within Foster Care and Adoption?

 Rodent or insect infestations also negatively impact the home's health and safety.
 For example, rodents can chew through walls and wires and cause serious health issues like Hantavirus pulmonary syndrome.
 A home with pests would not be safe for a child.

 A safe home is also one free of hazardous materials.
 Weapons, tools, and firearms must be stored in a locked cabinet or gun safe.
 Ammunition has to be in a separate and secure container.
 Medications and household chemicals must be stored so young children can't access them, such as in a cabinet with child locks.

 Do You Need a Separate Bedroom?

 There needs to be adequate living space in the home for the child.
-The child you're fostering can also share a room with another child of the same sex, but they need to have their own bed.
+The child you're fostering can also share a room with another child of the same sex, but they must have their own bed.
 Bunk beds would be suitable in this case.

 Can Health Conditions Disqualify Me?